 Ikuseghan v.
 Multicare – Represented class of patients who received unwanted cell phone calls.
 The case settled for $2.5 million resulting in average compensation of $2,500 per class member.

 In re Behr Sealant Class Action Litigation - Appointed co-lead counsel for national class of purchasers of allegedly defective sealant.
 The case settled on a claims-made basis.

-In re The Home Depot, Inc., Customer Data Security Breach Litigation - Served on the executive committee in multi-district litigation to prosecute claims of financial institutions against Home Depot related to its 2014 data breach.
+In re The Home Depot, Inc., Customer Data Security Breach Litigation, No. 14-md-02583 (N.D.
+Georgia) (Plaintiffs’ Executive Committee) ($43.5 million settlement for financial institutions impacted by data breach) - Served on the executive committee in multi-district litigation to prosecute claims of financial institutions against Home Depot related to its 2014 data breach.
 The financial institutions sought to recover losses they incurred in reissuing cancelled credit cards and paying fraud claims.
 The financial institutions alleged that Home Depot intentionally neglected its data security to maximize profits.
 Hon.
 Thomas W. Thrash, Jr., United States District Court Judge for the Northern District of Georgia, granted final approval to a $43.5 million settlement to cover financial institution losses, attorneys’ fees and costs.

 In re Neurontin Class Action Litigation - Represented ASEA as class representative in litigation against Pfizer Inc. Pfizer Inc. agreed to pay $325 million to resolve claims it defrauded insurers and other healthcare benefit providers by marketing Neurontin for unapproved uses.